Income Tax Structure for Stock Market Investors & Traders

 When you buy and hold shares of a listed company, you become a part-owner of the firm (even though it is a very tiny fraction).
 These stocks will be referred to as your capital asset.
-When you hold these shares for more than a year, it is known as long-term capital asset.
+When you hold these shares for more than a year, it is known as a long-term capital asset.
 If you purchase shares and sell them within 12 months, it is known as a short-term capital asset.

 When equity shares are sold within 12 months of purchasing, the seller may obtain a short-term capital gain or incur a short-term capital loss.
 Similarly, when equity shares listed on a stock exchange are sold after a year of purchasing, the seller may obtain a long-term capital gain or incur a long-term capital loss.

-Taxation of Gains from Equity Shares
+How are Gains from Equity Shares Taxed?

 - Long-term capital gain (LTCG) on the sale of equity shares is not taxable up to a limit of Rs 1 lakh.
 If the long-term capital gain received on selling shares or units of mutual funds exceeds Rs 1 lakh, you will attract a flat tax rate of 10%.